Out to Lunch Festival

 Strokestown International Poetry Festival

 The Strokestown International Poetry Festival is now in its sixteenth year and it is the longest running poetry festival in Ireland.
 It takes place annually on the first weekend of May, in Strokestown, Co.
 Roscommon, and provides a world-renowned forum for excellence in poetry.
-The 2015 festival on May 1 – 3, will have an expanded programme with the return of the Irish Language poetry competition and a new Roscommon poetry section open to poets living in the county or members of writers groups based in County Roscommon.

 Wexford Literary Festival

 Wexford Literary Festival was created in 2013.
-Over the past couple of years we have been working hard to ensure that our annual festival becomes a highlight on the Irish literary calendar for both readers and writers alike.
+Over the past couple of years they have been working hard to ensure that our annual festival becomes a highlight on the Irish literary calendar for both readers and writers alike.

 The Waterford Writers’ Weekend